 Before UCO, Finkbeiner served as the director of basketball operations for the Oral Roberts University women's basketball team in Tulsa, Okla., where Jerry Finkbeiner was the head coach.
 He assisted the program in winning the Mid-Continent Conference Tournament, as well as earning a berth into the NCAA Tournament.

-Finkbeiner and his wife, Alycia, have two sons, Zane and Jude.
+Finkbeiner and his wife, Alycia, have two sons, Zane and Jude, and a daughter, Rose.
 The family lives in Wellsville.

 Utah State Announces 2016-1...

 With the release of the complete conference schedule from the Mountain West, Utah State women's...06/21/2016

 Registration is still open for Utah State women's basketball individual camps which begin this week.06/06/2016

 Employee Discount Available...